 - 1 red bell pepper chopped

-- 29 oz tomato sauce no salt added
+- 29 ounces tomato sauce no salt added - can use puree instead

-- 28 oz crushed tomatoes no salt added - see notes
+- 28 ounces crushed tomatoes no salt added - see notes

 The Seasoning mix

-- ¼ cup flour oat flour for gluten free
+- ¼ cup flour can substitute with oat flour for gluten free

-- In the stockpot or large sauce pot, cook the meats until they are almost all the way cooked.
+- In the stockpot or large sauce pot, cook the meat until it is almost all the way cooked.
+Drain excess fat.